mahulst/angular-2-experiment/README.md

 ### Level 1, "Can I play, Daddy?", the easiest

-- Look at an included example directive/route/service, then delete it and try to rebuild it
+- Build NgClass (included NgShow/NgHide examples can help you get started)
-- Build a component directive for [Ratchet toggles](http://goratchet.com/components/#toggles)
+- Build a directive for [Ratchet toggles](http://goratchet.com/components/#toggles)

 ### Level 2, "Bring 'em on!", the default